worldpossible/eos-documentation/Michigan/MichiganDocumentation/RACHEL-Plus Guide.md

 - Unless you plan to use this device on battery power as your standard method of operation, the battery should be removed
 - The device should not remain plugged in for more than 24 hours at any point in time unless the battery has been removed

-- To Discharge the RACHEL-Plus battery:
-1. Simply unplug it from the charger after it finishes charging
-2. Utilize it as normal until the device needs to be charged again
+- If you're using the device on battery power, always remember to unplug the charger when charging completes

 ---